 Alex Bartholomew, Composition, Voice, French Horn, Saxophone

-Alex is a rising sophomore at Vassar College in Poughkeepsie, New York studying music and physics.
+Alex is a rising senior at Vassar College in Poughkeepsie, New York studying music and physics.
 He lives in Warner, New Hampshire and is returning for his second year as a teacher and counselor at the Lake Winni Music Camp, although he also attended as a camper for many years before.

 Alex has studied saxophone for ten years, French horn for five, and voice for four, and has been involved for many years with orchestral, band, and choral ensembles at school and in the community, both as a performer and a conductor.
 He has been composing, arranging, and studying music theory since middle school and is the author of several works across genres, including a piano quartet that earned him recognition at the 2015 NAfME Eastern Division Conference.